 - How to calculate sick pay for staff

-Your employees may be eligible for Statutory Sick Pay (SSP), which is £94.25 a week for up to 28 weeks.
+Your employees may be eligible for Statutory Sick Pay (SSP).